zef-dev/convoworks-pckg-appointments/README.md

 * `email` - User identification.
 * `appointment_date` - Requested date in the `Y-m-d` format (the MySQL DATE format)
 * `appointment_time` - Requested time in the `H:i:s` format (the MySQL TIME format)
-* `payload` - Various other properties that might be used with implementing plugin.
+* `payload` - Various other properties that might be used with an implementing plugin.
 * `return_var` - Default `status`, name of the variable that contains additional information (`appointment_id`, `timezone` string timezone, `requested_time` timestamp)

 Flows: